• Skip to primary navigation

 Reading Time: 2 minutes

-Come to think of it, you won’t find “just enough” in the list of principles behind the Agile Manifesto, but it’s always something to aim for.
+Come to think of it, you won’t find “just enough” in the list of principles behind the Agile Manifesto—but it’s always something worth aiming for.

-To be clear, “just enough” is not “just OK.”
+To be clear, “just enough” doesn’t mean “just OK.”
 Striving for one is good, while settling for the other is not.
 Simply put: just OK is not OK.

 So don’t settle for “just OK.”
 Don’t settle for “good enough” either.
 Instead, go for “just enough.”

-Go for “just enough” and work at it because it’s harder than you think: having just enough of something means you not only have the right amount of it, but also the right kind, at the right time.
+Go for “just enough”—and keep working at it.
+It’s harder than you think.
+Just enough means not only the right amount, but also the right kind, at the right time.

 Just enough: the right amount, of the right kind, at the right time.